thorsten/phpMyFAQ/docs/usage.md

 You can also change the current language at the bottom of the FAQ, use the global search in the center of the FAQ or use the login box in the upper right if you have a valid user account.
 On the right side you see a list of the most popular FAQ records, the latest records, and the sticky FAQ records.
-On the pages with the FAQ records you'll see the other records of the current category and the tag cloud if you're using tagging.
+On the pages with the FAQ records, you'll see the other records of the current category and the tag cloud if you're using tagging.